diosney/node-netfilter/README.md

 	make test

 and they will run.
-Note that you will somehow execute the commands with `sudo` privileges.
+Note that you have to somehow execute the commands with `sudo` privileges.

-**Important:** Some of the commands are destructive, like `flush` and `delete`, and since some tests will try to clear all rules and/or chains, you hace to be careful to not have important custom rules and/or chains in the testing system if you don't want them to be removed.
+**Important:** Some of the commands are destructive, like `flush` and `delete`, and since some tests will try to clear all rules and/or chains, you have to be careful to not have important custom rules and/or chains in the testing system if you don't want them to be removed.

 ## Contributing